mablanco/ansible-sectools/README.md

 - **wascan**: 'WAScan' is a web application security scanner using "black-box" methods.
 - **ssh_audit**: 'ssh-audit' is a tool for ssh server auditing.
 - **testssl**: 'testssl.sh' is a tool for SSL ciphers and protocols auditing.
-- **prompem**: 'Pompem' is an open source tool designed to automate the search for Exploits and Vulnerability in the most important databases.
+- **pompem**: 'Pompem' is an open source tool designed to automate the search for Exploits and Vulnerability in the most important databases.

 ## Example Playbook